Eriana Blanco Stuns In Sheer Lacy Bra For Hot New Selfie

 Eriana Blanco’s most recent Instagram posts were all about bikinis, but the model turned up the heat today with a new lingerie pic.
 She posed in a sheer, see-through black bra for the selfie and left her cleavage on full show.

 The photo was taken indoors and she held the phone with one hand and tilted her head to the side.
 She glanced at the camera with a coy expression on her face with her lips parted slightly.
-Her bra featured lacy cups with mesh accents along the top, and her tiny matching thong peeked through and the thin straps rested high on her hips.
+Her bra featured lacy cups with mesh accents along the top, her tiny matching thong peeked through, and the thin straps rested high on her hips.
 The snap was cropped from her head down to her waist, so her chest and toned abs were front and center.

 Eriana accessorized with a couple of necklaces that she’s been sporting as of late, and she rocked an impeccable makeup application that appeared to include foundation, light pink blush, and matching glossy lipstick.
 In addition, she seemingly wore dark lashes, bold dark eyeshadow, and liner on her lower lids.
 Moreover, her hair was down in a middle part with pieces of her locks cascading around her arm.